Zane-T-Rice/server-manager-service/README.md

 This service is designed to be run in a docker container and these instructions assume you wish to follow that design.

 These commands can be repeated to build a new container with any new changes.

+If you want to use these APIs from client-side javascript from a browser, then you will also need to set the WEBSITE_DOMAIN environment variable using --env just like the other environment variables.

 ```sh
 (